Postgraduate Diploma: Advanced Studies

-The RNCM’s specialised Postgraduate Diploma (PGDip) is ideal for performers and composers who have a Master’s-level qualification and wish to perfect their craft with us.
+The RNCM’s specialised Postgraduate Diploma: Advanced Studies (PGDip) is ideal for performers and composers who have a Master’s-level qualification and wish to perfect their craft with us.

 Designed to enhance your musical experience, the programme offers exceptional Principal Study and group tuition, complemented by a flexible choice of modules that reflect the dynamic and evolving music industry.
 You’ll also benefit from a range of performance and professional development opportunities to further enhance your creative and technical skills and employability.